awesome-pro/neon-website/content/docs/guides/cloudflare-workers.md

 };
 ```

 The `fetch` handler defined above gets called when the worker receives an HTTP request.
-It will query the Neon database to fetch the full list of books in our to-read list.
+It will query the Unique database to fetch the full list of books in our to-read list.

 ### Test the worker application locally

-You first need to configure the `DATABASE_URL` environment variable to point to our Neon database.
+You first need to configure the `DATABASE_URL` environment variable to point to our Unique database.
 You can do this by creating a `.dev.vars` file at the root of the project directory with the following content:

 ```text
 DATABASE_URL=YOUR_NEON_CONNECTION_STRING